 6. What are your rights in relation to the processing of your data?

-You may exercise your rights at any time to access, rectification, erasure, opposition, restriction of processing and portability of the data in the circumstances and scope established by the applicable legislation currently in force.
+You may exercise your rights of access, rectification, erasure, objection, restriction of processing and data portability in the circumstances and under the scope established by the applicable legislation currently in force.
 To exercise your rights, please contact us by writing to the following address: Bankinter, S.A.
-Operaciones- Protección de Datos.
-Calle Pico San Pedro, 1.
-Tres Cantos.
-Madrid.
-28760, enclosing a copy of your national ID or any other identifying document.
+Operations - Data Protection, Calle Pico San Pedro 1, Tres Cantos, 28760 Madrid, enclosing a copy of your national ID or any other identifying document.
 Please note that you also have the right to lodge a claim with the Spanish Data Protection Agency.

-7. Where can I obtain further information about data processing?
+7. Where can you obtain additional information about the processing of your data?

 You can get further information about how Bankinter processes your data at this